 Transcripts: Official transcripts from all accredited academic institutions attended where 7 or more credits have been earned.
 If transcripts are being mailed to CIIS, they must arrive in their official, sealed envelopes.
 Transcripts from institutions outside the US or Canada require a foreign credit evaluation through World Education Services (WES) or CIIS will also accept foreign credential evaluations that are in a comprehensive course-by-course format from the current members of the National Association of Credential Evaluation Services (NACES).

-Two Letters of Recommendation: Two professional or academic letters of recommendation, preferably from professionals in the field of integrative health or people who can speak to your ability to complete graduate work.
+Two Letters of Recommendation: Two letters of recommendation that speak to your academic and/or professional experience.
+The letters are preferably from a professional or academic in the field of integrative health or people who can speak to your ability to complete graduate work.
 Recommenders should use standard business format and include full contact information on the letter- name, email, phone number, and mailing address.